The application is identical to last year’s application, and I have only tweaked my suggestions from last year.

 Although Ross’ questions may appear superficial or generic, don’t be fooled.
 Ross does not want generic answers.
 Your answers need to connect to Ross’ multi-disciplinary action projects and commitment to action-based learning.
 You need to show the admissions readers why you belong at Ross, not at Top B-School.

 The remainder of my tips are in red below.
+Since the questions haven’t changed, neither have my tips.
+Or at least, not by much.

 You must answer the following four questions: